top of page

 Here are examples of habit stacking:

-- After getting out of bed, drink a glass of water to kickstart hydration for the day.
+- After getting out of bed, which is an existing habit, drink a glass of water to kickstart hydration for the day.

 - After every meal, take a short walk to aid digestion and improve blood sugar levels.